aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 ## 90.11 minutes

-# Looking at New Data…
+# Looking at New Data

 ## Comparing User Sessions by ‘Hour of the Month’, ‘Day of the Month’, ‘Month’, and ‘Year’

 ![](App_Analytics_Report_Aug2020-2021_files/figure-markdown_strict/updated-data-heatmap-1.png)

-## Number of Sessions Each Month
+## Table Looking at Number of Sessions Each Month

 <table>
 <thead>